Adamska1008/myxml/README.md

 >
 > [Learn more about XML on Wikipedia](https://en.wikipedia.org/wiki/XML)

-**myxml** is a simple, stable, and user-friendly XML DOM parser designed to be easy to integrate and extend.
+**myxml** is a minimal and user-friendly XML DOM parser designed to be easy to integrate and extend.

+## Why myxml?

+**myxml** is developed in modern C++(17), leveraging the capabilities of `string_view`, `shared_ptr`, `optional`, `variant` and some of newest SNIFAE utility(sadly not concept).
+It's fully modulized(not all in one file) and has a well-designed Is-a relationship.

+Currently **myxml** has only around 2000 lines of code, making it easy to get involved in its development.
+While it's far far from perfect, myxml is perfect for anyone looking to contribute to a modern C++ project.
+Share your ideas with us!

-## Features
+## Progress and Roadmap

-The repo is still a work in progress and has not yet fully support XML features.
+The repo is still a work in progress and has not yet fully support all XML features.
 Contributions are welcome!
 Read [Contribution Guide](./docs/contribution_guide.md) for more information.
-Turn to [issues](https://github.com/Adamska1008/myxml/issues) to see what we aims to accomplish next.
+Turn to [issues](https://github.com/Adamska1008/myxml/issues) to see what I think we should do.

 ### What it can do now